-We all secretly despise fiddling with PINs and patterns to unlock an Android phone, but we do so for security’s sake.
-Google's new “Android L" developer release will contain a new feature that uses what the phone knows about you to eliminate it.
+all secretly despise fiddling with Ns patterns to unlock an Android phone, but we do so for security’s sake. ‘s new “Android ” developer release will contain a new feature that uses what the phone knows about you to eliminate it.

-Dave Burke, an engineering director for Google's Android team, appeared on stage at the Google I/O conference on dnesday to introduce the new unlock mechanism.
-“If you’re one of the 50 percent of people with a PIN or pattern lock, you waste many minutes per day with that fiddly task of unlocking that PIN," Burke said.
+Dave Burke, an engineering director for ‘s Android team, appeared on stage at the I/O conference on dnesday to introduce the new unlock mechanism.
+“If you’re one of the 50 percent of people with a N or pattern lock, you waste many minutes per day with that fiddly task of unlocking that N,” Burke said.
 “So we figured there had to be a better way.”

-calls it “personal unlocking," and it allows the phone to determine whether it’s in a trusted, safe environment.
-It taps into what the phone knows about you and its location: whether it’s in a user’s hand, for example, or sitting near the user on a table.
+calls it “personal unlocking,” it allows the phone to determine whether it’s in a trusted, safe environment.
+It taps into what the phone knows about you its location: whether it’s in a user’s h, for example, or sitting near the user on a table.

-In a demonstration, Burke held up a phone that detected his Bluetooth watch and unlocked itself when he swiped up—no muss, no fuss.
-But when he removed the watch, the phone could no longer see the watch and locked itself down, asking for a PIN.
+In a demonstration, Burke held up a phone that detected his Bluetooth watch unlocked itself when he swiped up—no muss, no fuss.
+But when he removed the watch, the phone could no longer see the watch locked itself down, asking for a N.

-It may not be the most earth-shaking feature in the long run, but it’s one of those nifty little things that makes your life easier.
-Let's hope it works as advertised.
+It may not be the most earth-shaking feature in the long run, but it’s one of those nifty little things that makes your life easier. t’s hope it works as advertised.